liyt96/react-native-lint-config-guide/README.md

 eslint yourfile.tsx --fix
 ```

-to automatically fix the code style.

-3. run
+3. To check code style for all files, run

 ```
 npm run lint
 ```

-to check code style for all files.
+4. To fix the code style for all files, run

-4. run

 ```
 npm run lint -- --fix
 ```

-to fix the code style for all files

 ### With Prettier Hook